Finding entry level pilot jobs can be difficult and stressful for students, but these 4 tips can help you find your dream job.

 Additional benefits of attending an aeronautical university extend far beyond job fairs or on-campus advertising.
 Aeronautical universities can arrange for post-graduation or inter-semester internships, and provide contact with industry professionals on a casual basis like extracurricular activities or serving as class guest speakers.

-Aviation centered universities like California Aeronautical University, offer scholarships to offset the cost of college courses and flight training, as well as the opportunity of direct hire programs.
+Aviation centered universities like California Aeronautical University, offer tuition reduction programs to offset the cost of college courses and flight training, as well as the opportunity of direct hire programs.
 They also maintain valuable relationships within the aviation industry.
 As the field of aviation remains in flux due to the impact of COVID 19, these advantages are especially important.

 Work On Your Soft Skills